jju/tome/rules/goliath.md

 Towering over most folk, goliaths are distant descendants of giants.
 Each goliath bears the favors of the first giants—favors that manifest in various supernatural boons, including the ability to quickly grow and temporarily approach the height of goliaths’ gigantic kin.

+> The first goliaths lived on the highest mountain peaks-far above the tree line, where the air is thin and frigid winds howl.
+Distantly related to giants and infused with the supernatural essence of their ancestors' mountainous home, goliaths stand between 7 and 8 feet tall and have a wide array of skin tones resembling different types of stone.

 Goliaths have physical characteristics that are reminiscent of the giants in their family lines.
 For example, some goliaths look like stone giants, while others resemble fire giants.
 Whatever giants they count as kin, goliaths have forged their own path in the multiverse—unencumbered by the internecine conflicts that have ravaged giantkind for ages—and seek heights above those reached by their ancestors.
 ## Goliath Traits